The semi-classical energy of open Nambu-Goto strings: Introduction

-The starting point of our approach are classical rotating string solutions for the Nambu-Goto string.
+Let us briefly describe our approach.
+Our starting point are classical rotating string solutions for the Nambu-Goto string.
 We then quantize the perturbations to these solutions at second order in the perturbation, obtaining a free quantum field living on the world-sheet.
 This is a curved manifold, and the equations of motion for the fluctuations only depend on the world-sheet geometric data, i.e., the induced metric and the second fundamental form.
 Hence, it seems natural, in line with the framework of \cite{BRZ}, to use methods from quantum field theory on curved space-time \cite{HollandsWaldWick, HollandsWaldReview} for the renormalization of the free world-sheet Hamiltonian $H^0$.
 The crucial requirements are that the renormalization is performed in a local and covariant way, and that the renormalization conditions are fixed only once.
-The latter means that they are ``the same'' on all the classical solutions for the same bare parameters (in the present case, the only bare parameter is the string tension).
-We find that there is only one renormalization freedom in $H^0$, which amounts to an Einstein-Hilbert counterterm.
+The latter means that they are ``the same'' on all classical solutions for the same bare parameters (in the present case, the only bare parameters are the string tension and possibly the masses at the ends).
+We find that there are only two renormalization ambiguities in $H^0$, amounting to geodesic curvature counterterms on the two boundaries.
+For identical masses at the boundaries, this reduces to a single ambiguity, which amounts to an Einstein-Hilbert counterterm.
 Furthermore, the energy density is locally finite but diverges in a non-integrable fashion at the boundaries.
 In line with the usual treatment of such divergences \cite{DowkerKennedy78}, we regularize them by introducing geodesic curvature counterterms at the boundaries.
 The correspondence between the world-sheet Hamiltonian and the target space energy then gives corrections to the classical Regge trajectories.

 Let us analyze this in a bit more detail.
+To simplify the discussion, we here restrict to the massless string.
+The modifications due to masses at the endpoints are discussed in Section~\ref{sec:ClassicalSolutions}.
 The classical target space energy and angular momentum for the string rotating in the $1 - 2$ plane are

 with $2 R$ the string length in target space.
-In the parametrization that we are using, the world-sheet time $\tau$ is dimensionless, and so should be the world-sheet Hamiltonian $H$.
+In the parametrization that we are using, the world-sheet time $\tau$ is dimensionless, and so should be the world-sheet Hamiltonian $H$, which generates translations in $\tau$.
 Its free part $H^0$ does not contain any further parameters, the string tension $\gamma$ appearing in inverse powers in the interaction terms.
 By dimensional analysis, we must thus have

 with $H^0$ independent of $R$ and $\gamma$.\footnote{In principle, also a term $\log \Lambda R$, with $\Lambda$ a renormalization scale, might be induced by renormalization.
 This would imply that the intercept is ambiguous.
 However, we find that such a term is not present.} In our parametrization, the relation between the world-sheet Hamiltonian $H$, the quantum correction $E^q$ to the target space energy $E$, and the quantum correction $L^q_{1,2}$ to the angular momentum $L_{1,2}$ is \beq E^q = \tfrac{1}{R} (H + L^q_{1,2}), \eeq leading to